-Your role as a building services engineer will be to design, install and maintain the services that are needed to allow the building to do what it's designed to.
-These services include:
+Your role as a building services engineer will be to design, install and maintain the services that are needed to allow a building to do what it's designed to.
+In any building, this includes:

-There is a growing emphasis on sustainability and building services engineers are at the cutting-edge of designing, developing and managing new technologies that help to reduce the carbon emissions of a building.
+Sustainability is an important issue and you'll be at the cutting-edge of designing, developing and managing new technologies that help to reduce the carbon emissions of a building.

 - sustainable and renewable energy.

-- negotiating and developing project contracts and agreeing these with clients if working in consultancy, and putting out tenders;
+- negotiate and develop project contracts and agree these with clients, if working in consultancy and putting out tenders

-- commissioning, organising and assessing the work of contractors;
+- commission, organise and assess the work of contractors

-- working with detailed diagrams, plans and drawings;
+- work with detailed diagrams, plans and drawings

-- using specialist computer-aided design (CAD) software and other resources to design the systems required for the project;
+- use specialist computer-aided design (CAD) software and other resources to design the systems required for the project

-- using and developing BIM (building information modelling) to ensure systems are coordinated in a complex construction or refurbishment project;
+- use and develop Building Information Modelling (BIM) to ensure systems are coordinated in a complex construction or refurbishment project

-- managing and forecasting spend, using whole life cycle costing techniques, ensuring that work is kept to budget and energy efficient systems are implemented;
+- manage and forecast spend, using whole life cycle costing techniques, ensuring that work is kept to budget and energy efficient systems are implemented

-- overseeing and supervising the installation of building systems and specifying maintenance and operating procedures;
+- oversee and supervise the installation of building systems and specify maintenance and operating procedures

-- making decisions about expired systems equipment and the appropriate location of new equipment;
+- make decisions about expired systems equipment and the appropriate location of new equipment

-- liaising closely with other professionals, including structural engineers, builders, architects and surveyors and in-house project teams;
+- liaise closely with other professionals, including structural engineers, builders, architects and surveyors and in-house project teams

-- attending a range of project group and technical meetings;
+- attend a range of project group and technical meetings

-- ensuring that the design and maintenance of building systems meets legislative and health and safety requirements;
+- ensure that the design and maintenance of building systems meets legislative and health and safety requirements

-- advising clients and architects on energy use and conservation in a range of buildings and sites, aiming to minimise the environmental impact and reduce the carbon footprint;
+- advise clients and architects on energy use and conservation in a range of buildings and sites, with the aim of minimising the site's environmental impact and reducing its carbon footprint

-- working on a variety of projects within a short period of time.
+- work on a variety of projects within a short period of time.

 - Starting salaries for graduate building services engineers are generally in the region of £26,000 to £28,000.

-- Experienced engineers can earn £40,000, with those working at a more senior level earning over £55,000+.
-Having chartered (CEng MCIBSE) or incorporated (IEng ACIBSE) status will generally increase levels of pay.
+- Experienced engineers can earn £40,000, with those working at a more senior level earning more than £55,000+.
+Having chartered (CEng MCIBSE) or incorporated (IEng ACIBSE) status will generally increase your level of pay.

 - Partners in a firm of consulting engineers or highly experienced building services engineers with chartered status may earn over £80,000, and in larger international consultancies this figure could be in excess of £110,000.

 Rates of pay can vary substantially across different regions.
 Pay rates are generally similar to those within civil engineering and are affected by the current economic climate of the construction industry, as is the availability of jobs.
-At present there is high demand for construction professionals.
+At present, there's high demand for construction professionals.

-Working hours usually exceed average office hours but do not usually include weekends or shifts.
+Working hours usually exceed average office hours but shouldn't include weekends or shift work.
 Some roles, however, may demand call-outs in the case of emergencies.
 Part-time work is often possible as many contract staff are employed to respond to peaks in the workload.

 What to expect

-- The job is generally a mixture of office and site work and the amount of time spent in each location varies depending on the role and sector.
-Some jobs are mainly office-based with much of the work being concerned with design and estimating and with only a short amount of time being spent on site planning and coordinating installation.
+- Your time will usually be divided between office and site work, the amount of each will vary depending on your role and sector.
+Some jobs are mainly office-based, where much of the work being centered around design and estimating and only a short amount of time is spent on-site planning and coordinating installation.

-- Sites include every type of building from brand new developments, to ancient heritage properties.
-Each may require you to develop specialist skills.
+- You could work on a range of building types, from brand new developments to ancient heritage properties.
+There'll be many opportunities to develop specialist skills.